chandra1489-stdo/student-performance-analyzer/DEPLOY_RENDER.md

 ## Notes

 - The configured region is `singapore`.
-- The configured instance plan is `starter` because persistent disks are not available on the free plan.
+- The configured instance plan is `free`.
-- Uploaded photos are persisted through `/var/data/photos` and served through `www/photos`.
+- Uploaded photos and CSV changes are not guaranteed to persist on the free plan.
+Upgrade to a paid instance with a persistent disk when you need durable production data.